 Since the beginning of the outbreak, almost 6,000 contacts have been identified and more than 5,100 followed up by the Congolese Ministry of Health.
 Nearly 17,850 contacts have been vaccinated.
 The contact tracing and follow-up is done by the Ministry of Health with a team of epidemiologists.

 The DRC Ministry of Health (MoH) is leading the outbreak response, with support from WHO.
 The MoH team sent to coordinate the response in Beni was dispatched from Kinshasa and is the same team that coordinated the response in Equateur province.
 The WHO emergency pool was mobilised in the area upon the declaration of the outbreak.

-At the Ministry of Health’s request, MSF is part of the national strategic group coordinating the intervention on several pillars of the response:
+At the Ministry of Health’s request, we are part of the national task force coordinating the intervention on several pillars of the response:

 - Communication and health promotion in communities;

-- Infection prevention and control (IPC): protecting local health structures (and their workers) by helping with screening patients at the entrance, hand and foot disinfection, capacity for short-term isolation of suspect patients, and decontamination of the facilities where confirmed Ebola patients have transited;
+- IPC (Infection Prevention & Control): protecting local health structures (and their workers) by helping with screening patients at the entrance, hand and foot disinfection, capacity for short-term isolation of suspect patients and decontamination of the facilities where confirmed Ebola patients have transited;

 - Training staff;